skalenetwork/skale-consensus/docs/exit.md

 ### Steps after CONSENSUS_EXITED_HARD

-If after a call to exitGracefully() SkaledExitThread gets CONSENSUS_EXITED_HARD, then it must do the following steps:
+If after a call to exitGracefully() SkaledExitThread receives CONSENSUS_EXITED_HARD, then it must do the following steps:

 * EXIT_REST_OF_SKALED_ - exit all other threads in skaled, including hard-killing them if needed